WhatsApp Bot Banned in 2026? 12 Fixes from 50+ Cases

 When Unofficial API Is Still Safe

-Unofficial tools work well for reactive messaging — responding to customers who contact you first.
-The risk comes from proactive messaging — reaching out to contacts who haven’t initiated a conversation.
+Unofficial tools work well for reactive messaging — when your bot replies to customers who reach out to you first.
+The risk comes from proactive messaging — when your bot starts the conversation by reaching out to someone who hasn’t contacted you.

 From our experience, unofficial API bots that only respond to incoming messages have a very low ban rate (< 2% over 12 months).
 Bots that send proactive messages to new contacts see ban rates of 15-30% over the same period.